Assessing hierarchies by their consistent segmentations: Abstract

 \section{Abstract}

-Recent segmentation approaches start by creating a hierarchy of nested image partitions, and then specify a segmentation from it, usually, by choosing one horizontal cut.
-Our first contribution is to describe several different ways, some of them new, for specifying segmentations using the hierarchy regions.
-Then we consider the best hierarchy-induced segmentation, in which the segments are specified by a limited number, $k$, of hierarchy nodes/regions.
-The number of hierarchy-induced segmentations grows exponentially with the hierarchy size, implying that exhaustive search is unfeasible.
-We focus on a common quality measure, the Jaccard index (known also as IoU).
-Optimizing the Jaccard index is highly nontrivial.
-Yet, we propose an efficient optimization approach for exactly optimizing it.
-We found that the obtainable segmentation quality varies significantly depending on the way that the segments are specified by the hierarchy regions, and that representation of segmentation by only a few hierarchy nodes is often possible.
-(Code is available).
+{ Current approaches to generic segmentation start by creating a hierarchy of nested image partitions and then specifying a segmentation from it.
+Our first contribution is to describe several ways, most of them new, for specifying segmentations using the hierarchy elements.
+Then, we consider the best hierarchy-induced segmentation specified by a limited number of hierarchy elements.
+We focus on a common quality measure for binary segmentations, the Jaccard index (also known as IoU).
+Optimizing the Jaccard index is highly non-trivial, and yet we propose an efficient approach for doing exactly that.
+This way we get algorithm-independent upper bounds on the quality of any segmentation created from the hierarchy.
+We found that the obtainable segmentation quality varies significantly depending on the way that the segments are specified by the hierarchy elements, and that representing a segmentation with only a few hierarchy elements is often possible.
+(Code is available). }